Board member biographies

 Shari is an F-M graduate, having attended Mott Road and Fayetteville elementary schools, Wellwood Middle School and Fayetteville-Manlius High School.
 She graduated from Johns Hopkins University, from which she received a Bachelor of Arts degree in psychology and a Master of Arts degree in elementary education.
 She taught in elementary schools for 14 years in Maryland, Texas and North Carolina.

 She moved back to the Fayetteville-Manlius area in 2010 and was a certified teacher in New York.
 She worked as a substitute teacher and a teaching assistant for the Fayetteville-Manlius School District and as a substitute and adjunct teacher for the Liverpool and Syracuse school districts.
 She served as co-president of the Mott Road Elementary School Home and School Association from 2015-2017 and coordinated after-school clubs at Mott Road from 2014-2019.
-She and her husband, Paul, have two children enrolled at Wellwood Middle School.
+She and her husband Paul have two children who attend F-M High School.

 Marissa Joy Mims, of Manlius, has lived in the school district since 2006 and was elected to the F-M Board of Education in 2009.
 She previously served as the board’s vice president from 2010-2011 and served as president from 2011-2015.